NickG-Math/Mackey/Doc.md

 \tableofcontents
 \section Briefly

-There are three fundamental ideas that make our code work:
+There are three fundamental ideas that make the code work:

 * Homology of chain complexes of free \f$\mathbb Z\f$ modules can be algorithmically computed by turning the differentials into matrices and then diagonalizing them (Smith Normal Form).